U.S. carrier group begins 'routine patrol' of tense South China Sea | The Japan Times

 “The training completed over the past few weeks has really brought the team together and improved our effectiveness and readiness as a strike group,” strike group commander Rear Adm.
 James Kilby said.
 “We are looking forward to demonstrating those capabilities while building upon existing strong relationships with our allies, partners and friends in the Indo-Asia-Pacific region.”

-According to the navy statement, the Vinson was last sent to the Western Pacific in 2015, when it held bilateral exercises with the Malaysian navy and air force in the South China Sea.
+According to the navy statement, the Vinson was last sent to the Western Pacific in 2015, when it held bilateral exercises with Malaysia’s navy and air force in the South China Sea.
 It first operated in the South China Sea in 1983 and has, in total, operated there during 16 previous deployments over its 35 year history, the statement added.

+Nick Bisley, a professor of international relations at La Trobe University in Australia, said sending the Vinson group into the waters was likely a “gentle ramp up” from what the U.S. Pacific Command “has been wanting to do for a while.”

+Bisley said he expected Washington to gauge the Chinese response and then conduct a more beefed up freedom of navigation operation.

+China is “trying to keep things from roiling at present but if they feel embarrassed,” they will ramp up, he added.

-Having the Vinson in the waterway, part of operations planned before U.S. President Donald Trump took office, could give the new leader a fresh card to play as he faces off with Beijing over a series of issues, including the South China Sea and North Korea’s nuclear program.
+Having the Vinson in the waterway, part of operations planned before U.S. President Donald Trump took office, could give the new leader a fresh card to play as he faces off with Beijing over a range of issues, including not only the South China Sea but North Korea’s nuclear program, as well.

 On Feb.
 12, the North conducted the test-firing of a new type of solid-fuel, intermediate-range ballistic missile, raising concerns that it is making progress in its quest to field an intercontinental ballistic missile capable of striking the continental U.S.